totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 ## Next Steps

 Alerts, model performance, and streaming data can be visualized using the [SAS Event Stream Processing Data Source Plug-in for Grafana](https://github.com/sassoftware/grafana-esp-plugin).
-Import [grafana.json](grafana.json) to a dashboard in Grafana. <!-- reworded. is this correct? --> The following figures show an example of a Grafana dashboard:
+Import [grafana.json](grafana.json) to Grafana ("Dashboards"->"Manage"->"Import"). <!-- reworded. is this correct? --> <!--A: reworded again. grafana.json is a separate Dashboard, we are importing a whole new dashbord in Grafana terms--> The following figures show an example of a Grafana dashboard:

 ![streaming data and distribution](img/grafana-1.png "streaming data and distribution")
 ![alerts](img/grafana-2.png "alerts")

 **Real-Time Monitor Pane**
 - `Input Data`: This table displays CMP events using data from the w_cmp_stream window.
-- `Rate (msg/sec)`: This gauge shows the events processing rate in messages per second. <!-- is this correct? -->
+- `Rate (msg/sec)`: This gauge shows the events processing rate in messages per second.
+Based on the processing speed, you can tell whether SAS ESP is still reading and processing the input CSV or if the process has finished.<!-- is this correct? --><!--A:  yes,  but added new sentence-->

 **Analytics Pane**
 - `Latency distribution`: This histogram displays the distribution of `jitter_ms`, `latency_ms`, and `signal_strength`.